-We fully recognize the sensitivity of survey participant & client data and hold individual company and incumbent-level data
+We fully recognize the sensitivity of survey participant and client data and hold individual company and incumbent-level data in strictest confidence

 Survey data is only published in aggregate form and is never displayed or released by Culpepper

-in such a way that a participant's pay levels, practices, or personally identifiable information (PII) could be determined.
+in such a way that a participant's company or employee pay levels, practices, or personally identifiable information (PII) could be determined.

 Our analysts thoroughly review all submitted survey data for completeness and accuracy.
 We carefully verify all new data submissions before they are imported into our report database.